TSChallenges/npci-blockchain-playgroundchallenge-3-rohitroyrr8/README.md

 - **Check Loan Balance**: Retrieve loan details from the ledger.

 ## TODO
-Refer to `TODO.md` for remaining implementation tasks.
+Refer to `TODO.md` file for remaining implementation tasks.

 ## Submission
-Commit your code to the Github code repository
+Commit your code to the Github code repository and create PR